imadken/Email_Spam_Classifier/README.md

 This repository contains code for an email spam/non-spam classifier.
 The classifier is trained on a dataset of labeled emails to distinguish between spam and non-spam emails.

+Multiple Machine learning techniques have been used such as XGBoost, RandomForest, Logistic Regression ..

 ## Dataset

 The dataset used for training and evaluation can be found at the following link: